Integrated Pest Management · Agriculture and Natural Resources

 Choose a pesticide from the Pest Management Guidelines, considering these factors:

-- Potential for water quality problems using the UC IPM WaterTox database.
-Where pesticides are suggested in the Pest Management Guidelines, click on the Compare Treatments button to see data for those pesticides.
+Where pesticides are suggested in the Pest Management Guidelines, click on the Compare Treatments button to see data from the UC IPM WaterTox database for those pesticides.

-- Endangered species that may be near your site.
-Find out using the Department of Pesticide Regulation's PRESCRIBE program.
+Find out whether there are endangered species near your site using the Department of Pesticide Regulation's PRESCRIBE program.

 Before an application